Chapter 20: Punctuation and Commands

 • -T/KPA/AOEU/HRAPBD the Island

-Retroactively capitalize the next word
+Retroactively capitalize the last word

 Outline: KA*PD